PKU-Alignment/omnisafe/docs/source/BaseRL/PPO.rst

             Step I
             ^^^
-            Using several epochs of minibatch SGD, optimize the KL-penalized objective shown as :ref:`(3) <ppo-eq-3>`,
+            Using several epochs of mini-batch SGD, optimize the KL-penalized objective shown as :ref:`(3) <ppo-eq-3>`,

             .. math::
                 :nowrap: